kuehbiko/kuehbiko/README.md

 I'm Elizabeth, a data analyst with expertise in data analysis and reporting.
 Welcome to my GitHub!

 #### :heart: What I Love To Do
-Query data using SQL. \
+Query data using SQL \
-Generate reports and perform ad-hoc data analysis in Jupyter Notebook. \
+Generate reports and perform ad-hoc data analysis in Jupyter Notebook \
-Develop dashboards on Tableau. \
+Develop dashboards on Tableau \
-Data analysis and reporting with Google Sheets and Excel.
+Data analysis and reporting with Google Sheets and Excel

 #### 📚 My Projects
 View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills, or see what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).

 #### 🛠️ My Tools
-Language: SQL, Python \
+Language: *SQL, Python* \
-Database: Google BigQuery, PostgreSQL, MySQL \
+Database: *Google BigQuery, PostgreSQL, MySQL* \
-Visualization: Tableau, Power BI
+Visualization: *Tableau, Power BI*

 ----